 Malware is any form of malicious software – not just viruses, worms and keyloggers, but also nuisance programs like adware that add toolbars to your web browser, bombard you with popup windows, hijack your homepage, and send your personal data to advertisers.
+These are not only annoying, but also present a serious security risk.

 A good antivirus suite is an excellent first line of defence for your PC, but it's often a good idea to install additional anti-malware software to boost your protection from a more diverse range of threats.
 Alternatively, you could replace your existing security software with a whole new suite designed to protect against all kinds of malware.